cash-track/infra/README.md

 Note.
 If you see some errors like "field is immutable", check for which k8s resources the error is.
 Most likely you can delete old resource and try to apply again.

+Note.
+If you don't see `nginx_*` metrics, make sure `--enable-metrics=true` is set for ingress-nginx-controller pod arguments.

 ### Cert Manager

 ```shell